akaunting/docs/en/app-manual/accounting/credit-debit-notes.md

 ## Working with credit notes

-A credit note is a commercial document issued by a vendor to a customer when there has been an error in an invoice, such as incorrect amount, or when a customer wishes to change the order or return some goods.
+A credit note is a commercial document issued by a vendor to a customer when there has been an error in an invoice, such as an incorrect amount, or when a customer wishes to change the order or return some goods.

 ### Issuing a credit note